 - No littering in the bush!

-- If you need a bathroom break while on a game drive, please do not get out of the game vehicle without first consulting with your ranger.
+- If you need a bathroom break while on a game drive, please do not get out of the game vehicle without first consulting your ranger.

 - Your guide is specifically qualified to conduct game drives in a specific region, so go ahead and ask him/her as many questions as possible!
 They are experts on the area and animal behavior.
+ALWAYS listen to the rules and the warnings while on game drives.

 - Lastly, and most important: ENJOY EVERY MINUTE OF THE GAME DRIVES AND CONSIDER YOURSELF PRIVILEGED TO EXPERIENCE WHERE YOU ARE!